 Now, here comes the fun part!
 Find inspiration together, save your favorites and share ideas.
 Read style and decor blogs, make a Pinterest board, cut out finds from magazines, bookmark online results and take photos when you are out and about in stores.
 Together you can take all the inspiration you’ve collected to plan out rooms and see what pieces fit the style you both decided on.

 During the inspiration stage, settle on a color palette you both like.
 This will make it easier to narrow down items that fit with that palette and keep true to your vision.
 Use the color palette for your choices in paint, fabrics, patterns, wood stains and accents.

 Neutrals are always a safe place to start if you don’t know what to choose or if you both need to reach a compromise.
 And if you both love lots of color options, you may want to look at styles like maximalism or eclectic.
 There is no reason to shy away from color, but just like in a relationship, it’s all about balance.

-Now that you are ready to start decorating together, decide on a focal point piece first.
+Now that you are finally ready to start decorating together, try deciding on a focal point piece first.
 Picking out the focal point of the room can help you build the rest of the space around it.
 Do you have an art print you both love?
-Hang it above the fireplace mantle in your living room, and you can match other items to some of the colors and textures in the painting or photo.
+Hang it above the fireplace mantel in your living room, and you can match other items to some of the colors and textures in the painting or photo.
 Add some drama to your dining room with a new chandelier or pendant lights over the table.
 Or you can use a large headboard as the focal point in your bedroom.

 Choosing your focal point together can ensure that you both enjoy the space and make it feel more like an “ours” home instead of “yours and mine.”